Knowledge & Compassion

 - Access to investigational protocols

-A team including a radiation oncologist, physicist, radiation therapists, dosimetrist and nurses provide the care needed to treat a variety of cancers, from skin lesions to deep tumors.
+A team including radiation oncologists, oncology nurses, radiation therapists, dosimetrists, a medical physicist, a dietician and an oncology social worker, provides the care needed to treat a variety of cancers, from skin lesions to deep tumors, and offers state-of-the-art options such as:

-- PET-CT scan image fusion for detection of abnormal cells and radiation treatment planning
+- PET-CT Image Fusion for detection of abnormal cells

 For more information about any of the services and programs listed, please contact Valley Medical Center's Cancer Resource Center at 425.656.4002.
 We can also refer you to additional community resources.